vadagasy/waph-vadagasy/labs/lab3/README.md

 ## d.Prepared Statement Implementation

 ### Prepared Statement for SQL Injection Prevention
-Here i have used the prepared statements inorder to sanitize the output to avoid vulnerabities with the sql inject attacks the below code has been utilized to avoid the sql injection attacks.
+I utilized prepared statements to sanitize the output and avoid vulnerabilities with SQL injection attacks.
+The code below has been used to prevent SQL injection attacks.

 code:
 ```